tuxBurner/vortex-mixer/Readme.md

 This is my OpenSource vortex paint mixer.

+You can also find it on thingiverse: https://www.thingiverse.com/thing:3605287

 The reason why i created this, is i wanted to have an easy way to shake my paints.
 I used an adapter on a jig saw, which worked pretty well but was verry noisy to.

 I stumpled over the vortex mixer from NDubiel on thingiverse: https://www.thingiverse.com/thing:534894 which was quite good but i wanted to improve some stuff.